NJBow/CV/README.md

 *June - October 2016*

-A Code camp that has a 10% acceptance rate on first round selection, Highly prided on providing excellent students with strong code ethics.
+A code camp that has a 10% acceptance rate on first round selection, highly prided on providing excellent students with strong code ethics.

 - Work Ethics (All with SOLID approach):
     - Object Oriented design(OO)
     - Test Driven Development(TTD)
-    - Model View Controller (MVC)
+    - Model View Controller(MVC)
     - Domain Driven Design(DDD)
     - Agile and Waterfall workflow
-    - Curiosity and Passion for code
+    - Curiosity and passion for code
-    - Group Leader, Independent learner and problem-solver
+    - Group Leader, independent learner and problem-solver

 - Technologies used: